The Brown Surname

 Mother: Georgia Current

+Newell was raised as a tobacco farmer and also apparently had skill or training as an auto mechanic in his youth.
+Eventually though he began working for the insurance industry.
 Newell was an employee of the National Life and Accident Insurance Company.
-He was a manager for them, and was transferred to many different locations during his early employment.
+He was a manager for that company, and was transferred to many different locations during his early employment, which explains the frequent moves throughout the 1920s and 1930s.
 He retired from that company in 1962.
-Newell was called "Boo" by his daughter and grandchildren, he liked fishing.
-He died just 11 days after his wife Louetha.
+Newell was called "Boo" by his daughter and grandchildren.
+He was a lover of fishing.
+He died from the effects of lung cancer just 11 days after his wife Louetha.

 Newell was married to Louetha Jones on March 14, 1922 in Louisville, Jefferson Co., Kentucky.